SecureCapital/searchable/README.md

 => {...}
 ```

-The rules should be exposed to the user, so he can form valid queries.
+The rules should be exposed to the user, so she can form valid queries.
 Restrictions on fields, ordering, search fields etc. is useful to inform the user on what would work.
 Placing no restrictions allows the user to form queries on fields not available which may raise an exception.
+Notice that if the developer fails to set a compatible set of rules the default rules will apply, setting no restrictions (unless otherwise configured).

 #### ControllerMethods